zeta-zetra/forexpy/README.md

 tell forexpy if these files should be deleted or not.
 By default there are deleted.
 To keep them, run:

     python fetch.py --start 20221002 --end 20221015 --tf 1d --keep T

+If you have a folder of `.bi5` files then you can use `decompressor.py` to decompress them.
+Simply run:

+    python decompressor.py --path XXXX

+You can also state where the final output should be saved:

+    python decompressor.py --path XXXX --save XXXX

 ### Metatrader5